06 decembra 2021

 • NEW ADDITIONS - PRONUNCIATION - MEANING - DERIVED FROM... - NOTES

-• kharanâ, kharanâi, kharanât (Ad.), haranâ, haranâi, haranât (Z.) - pron. (c)haraná, (c)haranáj, (c)haranát - "divý človek", "Drúadančan" (sg.), "diví ľudia", "Drúadančania" (pl.), "dvojica ľudí", "dvojica Drúadančanov" (dl.) - Alias Wosovia.
+• kharanâ, kharanâi, kharanât (Ad.), haranâ, haranâi, haranât (W.) - pron. (k)ha-ra-naa, (k)ha-ra-naay, (k)ha-ra-naat - "wildman", "wose", "Drúedain" (sg.), "wildmen", "woses", "Drúedain" (pl.), "a duo of wildmen", "a duo of woses", "a duo of Drúedain" (dl.) - Also known as Woses.
 Výraz sa dá použiť aj vo všeobecnom zmysle "divoch", "divosi", "dvojica divochov", ale funguje aj ako druhové označenie pre Drúadanov ako osobitnú formu ľudí v Stredozemi, odlišnú od "veľkých" ľudí (t. j. nás), hobitov, aj Beorningov.
 Ak sa o Drúadanoch niekto rozhodne písať ako o národnosti, tieto tri výrazy píše s veľkým začiatočným písmenom, tak ako mená ďalších stredozemských národností.

 For terms related to family and relatives, please see the separate article about that particular topic